XXLMandalorian013/Docs/Templates/GitHubMDTemplate/README.md

 ## Headings

 There are six recognized heading sizes.
 The largest is Heading 1, the smallest is Heading 6.
 The # symbol followed by a space and what you want to type is used to create a heading.
 See below for examples.
+You can also not use # at all and just type to get the

 ```markdown
 # first-level heading